Recorded with Sonobeat in 1967 & 1968

 No commercial releases on Sonobeat Records

-It's 1968 in Austin, Texas, where the age of Aquarius has fully arrived in all its rainbow colors.
-What with the liberal University of Texas, a growing hippie culture, the psychedelic sounds of the 13th Floor Elevators, the underground Rag newspaper, sit-ins, love-ins, the hippie takevoer of the annual Eeyore's Birthday Party at Austin's Eastwoods Park, and the happenin' scene at the Vulcan Gas Company hippie music hall, it's no wonder Sonobeat has recorded so many progressive rock bands during 1967 and '68.
+It's late 1967 in Austin, Texas, where the Third Great Awakening, as philosophers now call it – but that the hippie underground calls the age of aquarius – is arriving in all its rainbow colors.
+What with the liberal University of Texas, a growing hippie culture, the psychedelic sounds of the 13th Floor Elevators, the underground Rag newspaper, sit-ins, love-ins, the counterculture takeover of the annual Eeyore's Birthday Party at Austin's Eastwoods Park, and the happenin' scene at the Vulcan Gas Company hippie music hall, it's no wonder Sonobeat has recorded so many progressive rock bands during 1967 and '68.
 Sonobeat first records Vulcan Gas Company favorites Shiva's Headband in December 1967 but producers Bill Josey Sr. and Rim Kelley (Bill Josey Jr.) aren't pleased with the recordings.

 We move up to February 1968, when Sonobeat is starting over with Shiva's Headband at the Vulcan.
 The February '68 tracks, Kaleidoscoptic and There's No Tears, are completed with vocal overdubs and scheduled as Sonobeat's third rock release (Rs-103), but now it's the band that isn't pleased with the recordings: the rhythm and bass guitars, along with band founder Spencer Perkins' amplified violin, are "tapped" at their amp outputs and run directly into Sonobeat's mixer rather than miked in front of the amp speakers.
 "Tapping" necessarily alters the recorded sound of amplified instruments.
 Early in its lifecycle, when it has too few qualify microphones to cover the speaker boxes of every amplified instrument in a band, Sonobeat has no choice but to use the tapping technique (ironically used regularly nowadays in recording studios everywhere and called "direct injection").